 Daily we come across the launch of many upgraded chatting apps.
-To lead the race in swadeshi style, Baba Ramdev recently has launched Kimbho chatting app which is similar to WhatsApp.
-Where this app was claimed to be secure, a French security researcher Elliot Alderson termed it as a “security disaster”.
+Baba Ramdev recently launched Kimbho chatting app similar to WhatsApp to lead the race in swadeshi style.
+Where this app was claimed to be secure, French security researcher Elliot Alderson termed it a “security disaster.”

-Alderson prompted UIDAI for issues which were related to their official Aadhaar app, OxygenOS, NaMo app, Congress app and Paytm app.
+Alderson prompted UIDAI for issues that were related to their official Aadhaar app, OxygenOS, NaMo app, Congress app, and Paytm app.

 He claimed in his tweet that these apps are collecting a considerable amount of data without indicating the scope of the collection.
 The names of official websites like Indian Post, ISRO and BSNL are also in the list.

 The Patanjali app was introduced, propelling it as a challenge to WhatsApp yesterday.
-The company claims that in only first 3 hours of making the app live on the Google Play Store more than 1.5 lakh people started downloading.
-However, after the severe criticism by the French Security researcher, the app disappeared from the Store claiming that it was just a “trial” and will soon be launched.
+The company claims that in only the first 3 hours of making the app live on the Google Play Store, more than 1.5 lakh people started downloading.
+However, after the severe criticism by the French Security researcher, the app disappeared from the Store, claiming that it was just a “trial” and will soon be launched.